Brand Names: AK-Dex, Decadron Ocumeter, Dexasol, Maxidex, Ocu-Dex

 What is the most important information I should know about dexamethasone ophthalmic?

-You should not use this medicine if you have an untreated bacterial or fungal eye infection, or a viral eye infection (including herpes simplex, not herpes zoster).
+You should not use this medicine if you have an eye infection (including herpes simplex).

 What should I discuss with my healthcare provider before using dexamethasone ophthalmic?

-You should not use dexamethasone if you are allergic to it, or if you have:
+You should not use dexamethasone if you are allergic to it, or if you have an eye infection (including herpes simplex).

 Tell your doctor if you have ever had: